FrontEndFoxes/curriculum/workshop/ch5.md

 ```
 As you can see, all of them are empty strings.

-Bind these properties to corresponding form inputs in the template:
+Bind these properties to corresponding form inputs in the template by adding `v-model` to the `v-form`'s input fields:

 ```
 <v-form>